 Again this is a key area to confer with legal counsel familiar with your business and the geographic locations of consumers from whom you attempt to collect.

-The CFPB now requires an actual end date for the validation window.
-To find this, start with the date you will be sending your validation notice (including any days it may take you to sort mail or similar) and calculate from there.
-Some agencies are adding extra days to this time period to ensure they account for holidays and weekends within their calculation.
+The CFPB now requires an actual end date for the debt validation window.
+To find this, start with the date you will be sending your debt validation notice (including any days it may take you to sort mail or similar) and calculate from there.
+Some agencies are adding extra days to this time period for consumers to dispute the debt to ensure they account for holidays and weekends within their calculation.

-Debt collectors have raised concerns about including a website address and collecting disputes online but adding your web address to the notice creates the opportunity to collect detailed information about the dispute that will make resolution easier.
+Debt collectors have raised concerns about including a website address and collecting disputes online but adding your web address or a customized QR code to the notice creates the opportunity to collect detailed information about the dispute that will make resolution easier.

 Sending people online also drives consumers to your payment portal and gives instant access to online tools that collect consents, ask consumers to update their contact details and give you other information that may help assure you are communicating with consumers in the methods they prefer and that you are attempting to collect from the right person.